OpenRadioss/Tools/userlib_sdk/Howto.md

 6. Setup git

    This paragraph permits to to setup Git and use it with GitHub.
-   Launch cygwin build environment and apply the git configuration :

    * Add in Git global environment the autocrlf flag